Hybrid Work: Where work will take place in the futureBlog / 25. Mai 2021 / bei Hans Rusinek

 They had to learn that their previous way of life, to work according to the need of the land or until they had earned enough money to live, was not tenable in industry.
 They succeeded all too well, and today we have completely lost the idea of working only as much as we need for short-term survival.

 ON THE FRONTIER OF A NEW-OLD WORKING WORLD

 Today is a spring day in 2021; perplexed, many are once again standing at the gateway to a new world of work.
 It is the comeback of the century.

 What was torn apart by industrial society will come together again with a transition to a knowledge economy and the force of a pandemic: Work and home reunite.

-Is there a return of multigenerational life as companies and universities retool remotely, and many people move from urban ghettos back to extended family?
+Is there a return to multigenerational life as companies and universities retool remotely, and many people move from urban ghettos back to extended family?

 Others were barred from doing just that by travel restrictions and realized they didn’t want to be so separated from each other in the future.
 Is the neighborhood experiencing a revival?

-Author David Brooks calls the hyperindividualism of our time medicine that now tastes more bitter than the disease.
+Author David Brooks refers to the hyperindividualism of our time as a medicine that now tastes more bitter than the disease.
 With it, we freed ourselves from stuffy post-war collectivism, but today we need a new sense of community instead of even more individualism.